Role

 Goal #2: humanize and socialize meal kit services by connecting its users through an embedded social platform.

-My Role: I worked in a team of 2 other UI/UX designers.
-After deciding what main features/pages we wanted to include in Munch, we delegated work to increase efficiency.
+My Role: I worked in a team of UI/UX designers and researchers.
 I took on the idea I proposed: the socials page.

 It was our own twist on generic delivery apps by making the app community based.
 This would allow our users to connect with one another through their food and lifestyle.
 The social feature was important to achieving our greater goal of elevating our users’ sense of satisfaction in food and life.